bionanoimaging/Scalable-Angular-Spectrum-Method-SAS/README.md

-# Scalable-Angular-Spectrum-Method-SAS-
+# Scalable Angular Spectrum Method SAS
-Implementations of the Angular Spectrum Method for eletrical wave propagation.
+Implementations of the Angular Spectrum Method for optical wave propagation.

 # Julia Code
 Tested with [Julia 1.8.5](https://julialang.org/downloads/).
 Download the software and install it on your computer.